crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 _Q4 (optional): What is paired-end versus single-end sequencing?_

-`gzip` means to compress the output. `-N` and `-X` options are helping us in the course to download only a snapshot of the actual dataset to speed up analyses.
+`gzip` means to compress the output. `-N` and `-X` options are helping us for this course to retain only a snapshot of the actual dataset to speed up analyses.
 For a research project, we would always access the entire dataset.

-_Q5 (optional): How many files did you produce with the loop above?_

 ### The sequence format fastq